MorganBergen/JavaScript/src/3-types-values-variables/README.md

 2. object data types

-   An object is a member of the type object is a collection of properties where each property has a name and a value, either a primative value, or another object.
+   An object is a mutable data type and is a member of the type <object> is a collection of properties where each property has a name and a value, either a primative value, or another object.

    - global objects
    - ordinary objects